 DO be aware of U-turns on main roads

 Built into many Thai main roads are U-turn exits.
 Highway U-turn exits mean queues of traffic building up in the right lane to legally change direction.

 This means bigger, heavier vehicles dragging themselves into the middle and right lanes to make an exit.
 Not good news, especially when it’s raining.

 Cheaper to build than roundabouts, these public highway U-Turn could be intimidating if you’re not prepared.

 Be aware that local drivers might zip past you without much consideration or indication of what they’re doing.
-But, rather than trying to match their driving style, play things a bit more reserved.
+But, rather than trying to match their driving style, stay on your guard.

 Keep checking those mirrors.
-When you pull out, heavily advertise your intended direction!
+When you pull out, always make sure you indicate.